-I’ve had the opportunity to be involved as an SEO specialist as well as an SEO manager in international search engine optimization processes where I didn’t speak some of the languages we were optimizing for.
+I’ve had the opportunity to be involved as an SEO specialist as well as an SEO manager in international search engine optimisation processes where I didn’t speak some of the languages we were optimising for.

-Nonetheless, it’s possible to do it with a little bit of language support, good organization and by keeping focused on the final purpose of the SEO process.
+Nonetheless, it’s possible to do it with a little bit of language support, good organisation and by keeping focused on the final purpose of the SEO process.

 Here I share some tips that can save you time in this type of situation:

 This is something you need to do in any SEO process of course, but here is even more fundamental since you won’t be able to deduce many things easily by taking a look at your clients’ site or web presence because you don’t speak the language.

 So make sure to effectively identify your clients’ goals, requirements, business model, target market, product or services characteristics and unique selling proposition.